nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * Pros:
         * Eliminates subclass coupling.
     * Cons:
-        * Additional lines of code, at current implementation where Recurring Session shares the same logical domain as Session and is a proper subtype of Session.
+        * Additional lines of code will be required.
+At current implementation where Recurring Session shares the same logical domain as
+    Session and is a proper subtype of Session, there will comparatively be more repeated code upon abstracting out an interface.

 Alternative 1 was chosen for the practical consideration that less code was necessary for the forseeable requirements given the current set of use cases.
 Though increasing coupling, the inheritance relationship is simple and sufficient,